grnydawn/miles-credit/docs/source/training.md

 torchrun applications/train.py -c model.yml
 ```

 and note that the ```torchrun``` command is used rather than MPIs.
-For now MPIs are not supported on Casper but that may change in a future release.
+For now MPIs are not supported on Casper but that will change in a future release.
 But to get torch to run in distributed mode (either DDP or FSDP) we use torchrun to faciliate that (rather than setting that up manuanlly in train.py).

 ### Key Differences